 Cruise Travel Insurance

 Having suitable insurance cover is a mandatory requirement for your cruise.
 To help make the process clear, we have answered the most common questions about cruise insurance below.
 We hope this helps you find the right insurance for you.
 Fred.
-Olsen Cruise Lines is also pleased to recommend specialist cruise insurance provider Holiday Extras.
+Olsen Cruise Lines is also pleased to work in association with specialist cruise insurance provider Holiday Extras.
 Find out more below.

 *Top Tip: Can you AFFORD not be properly insured for your Fred.
 Olsen cruise holiday?

 If you haven’t declared all your pre-existing medical conditions to your insurer or have not taken out an insurance policy that covers a holiday at sea, the financial consequences could be significant to you.
 Don’t risk a large financial bill.

 It is tempting to save money and opt for the cheapest holiday insurance.
 However, many of these policies have loopholes that will not provide cover for the exact circumstance in the claim.
 Be sure to thoroughly investigate what’s covered in the policy.